 Styrofoam Packaging peanuts and Bubble Wrap cannot go in curbside, but other places will reuse them.

 Pro Tip: Places like the UPS store and Fedex are often happy to take your clean bagged Styrofoam peanuts – call your local store and ask.
 Excess cardboard boxes, Bubble Wrap and packing peanuts can be posted on Craig’s List or Next Door.
 People who are moving might appreciate them or small businesses in the neighborhood might want to use these for shipping and will come take them off your hands.
 We at Green Dog have a short list of people in the neighborhood that own businesses that ship products, and we make sure to call them to come pick up free packing material when we get it, and they are very happy to save the expense and guilt of buying it.

 Corks can’t go in curbside bins

-Interesting things from your Holiday dinners and decorating that you CAN include in the compost bin:
+Interesting things from your Holiday dinners and decorating that you CAN include in your Portland compost bin:

 – meat, poultry, fish, shellfish, bones

 , coffee filters, coffee grounds, tea bags

 – Greens from wreaths and even your tree, cut down into 3ft. lengths and free of wire, tinsel, etc. (you might have to break it up over a few pickups as it can’t be sticking up out of the bin, but it’s a good way to have your tree picked up for free)